SoftCircuits/SoftCircuits.Wordify/README.md

 Notice in the last example that there is no way to detect if *IBM* and *XT* should be separate words.
 That's just a limitation of word detection from camel case.

-Finally, there is a variation of the `Transform()` method specifically for `enum`s.
+Finally, there is a variation of the `Wordify()` method specifically for `enum`s.
 This extension method takes an `enum`.
 If the `enum` value has a `DescriptionAttribute` attribute, the method returns the description from that attribute.
-Otherwise, the name of the `enum` is passed to the `Transform()` extension method described above.
+Otherwise, the name of the `enum` is passed to the `Wordify()` extension method described above.

-This `Transform()` extension method takes an optional `bool` argument that, when set to `true`, will prevent this method from checking for the presence of a `DescriptionAttribute`.
+This `Wordify()` extension method takes an optional `bool` argument that, when set to `true`, will prevent this method from checking for the presence of a `DescriptionAttribute`.

 The examples below assuming the following `enum`.